Orthogonalized Synthetic Controls: Variance Estimation and Inference

-However, even when $\Tilde{\beta}_{GMM}$ and $\Tilde{\beta}_{OS}$ are asymptotically normal, common test statistics can still have nonstandard limiting distributions.
-For example, the Wald test statistic, rather than converging to a chi-squared distribution, converges to a distribution which depends on the kernel or basis function and the smoothing parameter.
+However, common test statistics can still have nonstandard limiting distributions even when $\Tilde{\beta}$ is asymptotically normal.
+For example, the Wald test statistic, rather than converging to a chi-squared distribution, converges to a distribution that depends on the kernel or basis function and the smoothing parameter.
 For Kernel HAC estimators, \cite{Sun2014Fixedb} provides conditions under which an adjusted Wald statistic and an adjusted $t$-statistic have asymptotic distributions that can be approximated by $F$ and $t$ distributions, but do not converge exactly to $F$ and $t$ distributions.
 On the other hand, \cite{Sun2013} gives versions of the Wald statistic and $t$-statistic that converge exactly to $F$ and $t$ distributions when $W_n = I_m$ and a Series HAC estimator is used.
-Furthermore, \cite{LazarusLewisStock2021} characterize the size-power frontier for Kernel and Series HAC estimators under a fixed-smoothing framework and find that there is little cost to restricting attention to tests which converge exactly to $t$ and $F$ distributions.
+Furthermore, \cite{LazarusLewisStock2021} characterize the size-power frontier for Kernel and Series HAC estimators under a fixed-smoothing framework and find that there is little cost to restricting attention to tests that converge exactly to $t$ and $F$ distributions.
 I therefore focus on verifying that the conditions of \cite{Sun2013} for the GMM estimator with $W_n = I_m$ and $\hat{V}_M$ being a Series HAC estimator, with the test statistic being the standard Wald statistic defined as

 and the $t$-statistic is defined as